OPCF-Members/UA-NodeSetTool/README.md

 # UA-NodeSetTool

-> **This repo is PROTOTYPE code and is not a published specification so the schema is subject to change.**
+> **This repo is PROTOTYPE code and is not a published specification so the schema WILL change.**

 A .NET command-line tool and library for converting OPC UA NodeSets between XML, JSON, and TAR.GZ archive formats.